William Lewis (Kentucky politician)

 Circuit judge of the twenty-seventh judicial district of Kentucky 1909–1922 and 1928–1934.

 He entered the private practice of law.

 Lewis was elected as a Republican to the Eightieth Congress to fill the vacancy caused by the death of John Marshall Robsion and served from April 24, 1948, to January 3, 1949.
+Robsion had been in the House since 1919 (with a two-term interruption) and there was no obvious successor in the seventeen-county district.
+Lewis was something of a GOP grand-old man; he had made two unsuccessful campaigns for the House before, in 1930 and 1932 during Robsion's hiatus.
+Nevertheless, it took the district committee eight ballots to nominate him.
+He was a place-holder, with the understanding he would not run for re-election.

 Lewis is the oldest person to win his first election to Congress, and was 79 years old at the time he assumed office.
 He was not a candidate for renomination in 1948 to the Eighty-first Congress.

 He died in London, Kentucky, August 8, 1959.

 He was interred in A.R.
 Dyche Memorial Park.